Markets across the world traded lower as investors fear a trade war.

 As for Cohn's replacement, "This is going to be a sensible rollout," carried out "with relative peace and quiet" said Ross.

-Cohn served as director of Trump's National Economic Council for 14 months and had been considered a shoe-in for the coveted position of chairman of the Federal Reserve, until he rankled Trump by publicly rejecting the president's comments about "both sides" being responsible for white nationalist rioting in Charlottesville.
+Cohn served as director of Trump's National Economic Council for 14 months and had been considered a shoe-in for the coveted position of chairman of the Federal Reserve, until he rankled Trump by publicly rejecting the president's comments about "both sides" being responsible for white nationalist rioting last summer in Charlottesville, Virginia.